Kernel quadrature with randomly pivoted Cholesky

 The optimal scheme requires $n = \Theta(r)$ nodes to achieve this bound \cite[Prop.~5 \& \S2.5]{BBC20}.
 Thus, to achieve an error of $\order(r^{-2s})$, \textbf{\RPCholesky requires just logarithmically more nodes than the optimal quadrature scheme for such spaces.} This compares favorably to continuous volume sampling, which achieves the slightly better optimal rate but is much more difficult to sample.

 Having established that \RPCholesky achieves nearly optimal error rates for interesting RKHS's, we make some general comments on \cref{thm:rpc}.
 First, observe that the error depends on the sum $\sum_{i=r+1}^\infty \lambda_i$ of the tail eigenvalues.
 This tail sum is characteristic of spectrally accurate kernel quadrature schemes \cite{BBC19a,BBC20}.
 The more distinctive feature in \cref{eq:n_condition} is the logarithmic factor.
-Fortunately, this factor can never be large in ordinary computations.
-Indeed, for double precision computation, the achieveable accuracy is bounded by the machine precision $2^{-52}$, so this logarithmic factor is effectively bounded:
+Fortunately, for double precision computation, the achieveable accuracy is bounded by the machine precision $2^{-52}$, so this logarithmic factor is effectively a modest constant: